To date, the IPSASB has issued the following final IPSAS:

 - IPSAS 19, Provisions, Contingent Liabilities and Contingent Assets.
 This Standard defines provisions, contingent liabilities and contingent assets; and identifies the circumstances in which provisions should be recognised, how they should be measured and the disclosures that should be made about them.
 The Standard also requires that certain information be disclosed about contingent liabilities and contingent assets in the notes to the financial statements to enable users to understand their nature, timing, and amount.

 - IPSAS 20, Related Party Disclosures.
-IPSAS 20 requires the disclosure of the existence of related party relationships where control exists and the disclosure of information about transactions between the entity and its related parties in certain circumstances.
+Requires disclosure of the existence of related party relationships where control exists and the disclosure of information about transactions between the entity and its related parties in certain circumstances.
 This information is required for accountability purposes and to facilitate a better understanding of the financial position and performance of the reporting entity.
 The principal issues in disclosing information about related parties are identifying which parties control or significantly influence the reporting entity and determining what information should be disclosed about transactions with those parties.

 - Recognition and measurement of revenue from taxes